-Hoarding is a disorder characterized by an ongoing resistance to discarding unnecessary items like junk mail, old newspapers, and materials that most people would consider to be garbage.
-People with hoarding disorder also hold on to personal possessions that are no longer needed, either because they feel personally attached to the items or because they believe they will need them in the future.
-The accumulation of clutter and lack of order and cleanliness can cause health and safety risks within the home and create social, professional, and functional problems for a person with hoarding disorder.
-The disorder also affects the people around the hoarder.
+Hoarding is a disorder characterized by an ongoing resistance to discarding one’s belongings, even those with no value, like junk mail, old newspapers, and materials that most people would consider to be garbage.
+Hoarders also hold on to personal possessions that they no longer use, either because they feel emotionally attached to these items, or because they believe they will need them in the future.
+People with this condition may give in to the urge to acquire excessive amounts of objects that fill out their living space.
+The accumulation of clutter and lack of order and cleanliness can cause health and safety risks within the home.
+Hoarding disorder can create social, professional, and functional problems that affect not only the individual, but also the people around them.

-Hoarding can begin in adolescence and not only continue but worsen as the person gets older.
+The hoarding tendency often begins in adolescence and only continues to worsen as the person gets older.
 Unlike someone who is a collector of objects generally recognized as collectable with some known value, a person with hoarding disorder collects random items and is overly attached to personal possessions that may or may not have any value.
 Although they may be convinced to give up or throw away some of the items, doing so causes the person great distress.
-Ultimately, almost every surface in the home of a hoarder, including floors, furniture, counters and other fixtures, is covered in growing piles of clutter.
-The hoarder has only a narrow path left clear for walking through the living space which, for the most part, is no longer usable.
-The more cluttered and blocked the home becomes, the more stress the person feels, because of the chaos within the living space and often because of complaints from family members and neighbors.
+Ultimately, almost every surface in the home of a hoarder, including floors, furniture, counters, and other fixtures, will be covered in growing piles of clutter.
+The hoarder will have only a narrow path left clear for walking through the living space, which for the most part is no longer usable.
+Hoarders often experience difficulty with personal hygiene and are at greater risk of falling and of their belongings catching fire.
+The more cluttered and blocked their home becomes, the more stress the hoarder feels, because of the chaos within the living space and often because of complaints from family members, neighbors, and even local law enforcement.

-Although hoarding may persist for a lifetime, treatment can help reduce the need to hold on to unnecessary items and improve decision-making, stress reducing, and organizational skills.
-Cognitive-behavioral therapy and antidepressant medication (selective serotonin reuptake inhibitors or SSRIs) are the primary treatments used to relieve symptoms of hoarding disorder.
+Although hoarding may persist for a lifetime, proper treatment can help reduce the need to hold on to unnecessary items; it can also improve decision-making, stress-reducing, and organizational skills.
+The primary treatments used to relieve symptoms of hoarding disorder include cognitive-behavioral therapy and antidepressant medication, such as selective serotonin reuptake inhibitors (SSRIs).
 One or the other, or both, may be employed.